Creating a Salesforce connection - PingOne Cloud Platform - PingOne

 Tip:

-You can find the domain in the URL when logged into the account.
+You can find the domain in the URL when signed on to the account.
 For example, <myCompanyName>.my.salesforce.com.

 • The client ID and client secret for the connected application.
-See Create a Connected App in the Salesforce documentation.
+For more information, see Create a Connected App in the Salesforce documentation.

 • The OAuth access token and refresh token for the connected application.
-See Getting an API access token from Salesforce.
+For more information, see Getting an API access token from Salesforce.

 1. Go to Integrations > Provisioning.

-2. Click the + icon and then click New connection.
+2. Click + and then click New connection.

-4. Under Salesforce, click Select and then click Next.
+4. Click Salesforce, click Select, and then click Next.

-The connection name will appear in the list when you've completed and saved the connection.
+The connection name appears in the provisioning list after you save the connection.

 6. Click Next.

-7. On the Configure authentication pane, enter the values for the following fields.
+7. On the Configure authentication panel, enter the values for the following fields:

 Field Value